 I’m not a gun owner, and I’ve only fired guns once in my life, but every so often I feel the urge to write about them.
 They’re a sort of historical icon.

 You see, guns have played a major role in every major conflict of the last, well… since guns were invented, really.
 Prior to their invention, people used long bows and cross bows for long ranged fighting, and in that area, I would argue that we’ve seen the most significant “improvement”.
-Bows are powerful, but firearms like the Vanquish .308 Sniper Rifle by Nemesis Arms are simply off the charts.
+Bows are powerful, but firearms like the Vanquish .308 Sniper Rifle by Nemesis Arms are truly off the charts.

 If you’ve seen The Bourne Legacy, you’ve already seen this rifle.
 Yes, it’s a real sniper rifle by a real company, and from what I’ve read – the people who have tested it like it very much… very much indeed.
 The Vanquish is capable of 6.5″ shot groups at 905 yards in the hands of a skilled shooter.
 That’s pretty impressive.